sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search-jobs.md

 With Search Jobs, you can start a search, let it run in the background, and then download the CSV file results from the Search Jobs UI when it's done.
 Site administrators can **enable** or **disable** the Search Jobs feature, making it accessible to all users on the Sourcegaph instance.

+## Enable Search Jobs

+To enable Search Jobs:

+- Login to your Sourcegraph instance and go to the site admin
+- Next, click the site configuration
+- From here, you'll see `experimentalFeatures`
+- Set `searchJobs` to `true` and then refresh the page

 ## Using Search Jobs

 To use Search Jobs, you need to: